Tips In Evaluating A Consulting Firm’s Communication Skills

 Besides evaluating their methods of communication, take note of the way that they communicate.
 Watch for these essential things when you correspond with a consulting firm:

-Is Their Public Voice Notably Different to Their Private?
+Is Their Public Voice Notably Different From Their Private?

 Not Always a Bad Thing if There is Divergence